rearc-data/mit-county-presidential-2000-2016/product-description.md

-County Presidential Election Returns 2000-2016 | Harvard Dataverse/MEDSL
+County Presidential Election Returns 2000-2016 | Harvard Dataverse / MEDSL
 =========================

 The source code outlining how this product gathers, transforms, revises and publishes its datasets is available at [https://github.com/rearc-data/mit-county-presidential-2000-2016](https://github.com/rearc-data/mit-county-presidential-2000-2016).